david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 ---
 layout: post
-title:  "Why you should use Boost.MultiIndex...
-(Part I)"
+title:  "Why you should use Boost.MultiIndex (Part I)"
 author: David Gross
 date:   2016-10-30 22:04
 ---